 Spend Time With Loved Ones

-Though our connection to loved ones tops almost everything else in terms of what makes us truly happy, it also tends to be the first thing we can overlook when life gets chaotic.
+Though our connection to loved ones tops almost everything else in terms of what makes us truly happy, it also tends to be the first thing we overlook when life gets chaotic.
 Make quality time with your family and friends a priority.

 Use Your Vacation Leave